-This story traces the mechanics of scaling an enterprise software company that is close to $100 million in revenue in 2014, and is contemplating an IPO soon.
+This story traces the mechanics of scaling an enterprise software company that is close to $100 million in bookings in 2014, and is contemplating an IPO soon.

 Sramana: Fred, let’s start out this story by learning a bit more about you.
 What is your backstory?